A tool for quickly coloring line art, the Colorize Mask Editing tool can be found next to the gradient tool on your toolbox.

 - Show output

-Stops the mask from being edited.
+This icon stops the mask from being edited.

 - Edit key strokes

-Whether the colorize mask is in edit mode.
+This icon shows whether the colorize mask is in edit mode.
 In edit mode it’ll show the strokes, and the output will be semi-transparent.

-The last button will force the colorize mask to update, even when you’re in a different tool.
+This icon will force the colorize mask to update, even when you’re in a different tool.

 Colorize masks cannot be animated.